cerati/p2z-tests/README.md

 #### Compilers: gcc, nvcc
 $ make COMPILER=gcc MODE=alpaka
 $ make COMPILER=nvcc MODE=alpaka//not yet functional

-#### Compile with OpenARC
-1. set the environment variable, openarc to the root directory of the OpenARC repository.
-2. $ O2GBuild.script
-3. $ make COMPILER=openarc MODE=acc SRCTYPE=c
-# OpenARC in the public repository has bugs in handling async versions.
-# Therefore, do not use propagate-*_async.c files as input.

 ## Kokkos
 The kokkos version exists in its own directory, `src/kokkos_src`, which contains